 The attraction of the mountain hut on the ridge is its extreme location: not only is it at 3,355m above sea level, but it sits astride the terrifically narrow ridge to such an extent that its base is on a platform which extends out over the adjacent drop.
 On the northern side, the near-vertical cliff face drops 1,800m to the Alpiglen station; on the southern, to the upper reaches of the Eismeer glacier.

-(The photographs accompanying this blog post were taken in August 2013 by Flickr members, and are linked to their accounts.)
+(The photographs accompanying this blog post were taken by Flickr members, and are linked to their accounts.)